 Most credit scoring models use a range of figures between 300 and 850.
 A good credit score is considered to be any figure above 700.

 A credit report is a record of credit history.
 The credit report contains important information about your accounts and payment history.

 It’s important to know how to check credit reports on your own.
 Errors happen, and so you need to keep a regular check each year to correct false information.

-You can access the credit report through multiple ways.
+You can access the credit report in multiple ways.
 Because of the many scores, it might be hard for you to check and monitor each score.